niessner/Opt/API/release/share/opt/README.md

      vertexname, dimlist, problemparams_position_of_indices

 `vertexname` is the name of the vertex used in the energy specification.
-`dimlist` is a Lua array of dimensions (e.g. `{W,H}`).
+`dimlist` is a Lua array of dimensions (e.g., `{W,H}`).
 Arrays can be 1, 2, or 3 dimensional but 3 dims has not been tested heavily.
 This vertex will be a pointer into any array of this dimension.
 `problemparams_position_of_indices` is the 0-based offset into the `problemparams` argument to `Opt_ProblemSolve` that is an array of indexes the size of the number of edges in the graph, where each entry is an index into the dimension specified in `dimlist`.
 For 2- or 3- dimensional arrays the indices for both dimensions are listed sequentially `(int,int)`.

 Example: